Ghostproofing

 Silence can:

-Trigger trauma — especially for those with histories of neglect or emotional unpredictability
+Trigger trauma—especially for those with histories of neglect or emotional unpredictability.

-Erode trust — without communication, relationships become unsafe
+Erode trust—without communication, relationships become unsafe.

-Distort reality — in the absence of clarity, we often blame ourselves
+Distort reality—in the absence of clarity, we often blame ourselves.

-And when ghosting happens in dating—especially after vulnerability or intimacy—it can strike at the very root of self-worth.
+When ghosting happens in dating—especially after vulnerability or intimacy—it can strike at the very root of self-worth.
+You might find yourself asking:

 What did I do wrong?
 Was I too much?
 Not enough?
 Did I imagine the connection?